boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/index.md

    [Configure Custom Connector](/working-with-data-sources/custom-connector/configure-custom-connector/)

-> **Note:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.
+> **Note:** This feature is available in On-Premises Deployment, but not in Syncfusion Managed Cloud Server.